interledger-deprecated/ilp-kit/docs/SETUP.md

 npm run configure
 ```

-The CLI provides example values, but I'll also put the configuration I'm using.
+The CLI provides example values, but I'll also put the configuration I'm using (instead of `sharafian` and `PASSWORD`, put the postgres username/password you created previously in the [Postgresql setup](#postgresql-setup) step).

 - Posgres DB URI: `postgres://sharafian:PASSWORD@localhost/ilpkit`
 - Hostname: `niles.sharafian.com`